-Under the Code the Group is required to report information setting out the impact of an accounting change required by a new accounting standard which has been issued but not yet adopted by the code.
+Under the Code the Commissioner and Chief Constable are required to report information setting out the impact of an accounting change required by a new accounting standard which has been issued but not yet adopted by the code.
 A number of minor amendments to IFRS have been made but these are not expected to have an impact on the accounts.